 How is Cotton Hypoallergenic?

 100% pure cotton, unique cotton blends and organic cotton is hypoallergenic.
 It is just as effective as other materials and can be a cheaper alternative.

 Irritating synthetic pesticides or chemicals are not used in the growth or production of organic cotton so it is ideal in reducing the risks of allergies and asthma.

 How is Cotton Biodegradable?

 Cotton is a natural material that is completely biodegradable.
-These properties mean that it will break downwhen put into a composting bin.
+These properties mean that it will break down when put into a composting bin.
 It is one of the most biodegradable fabrics you can have with some cotton taking as little as a week to biodegrade in compost.
-Usually it will take around 5 months.
-For best results when composting it is recommended that you cut or tear the fabric into small strips and remember to remove any buttons or zippers.
+Usually, it will take around 5 months.
+When composting it is recommended that you cut or tear the fabric into small strips and remember to remove any buttons or zippers.
 It can also be easily reused and recycled and is often used for insulation, upholstery stuffing and carpet padding.

 Cotton bedding is best experienced with the right mattress.
 As cotton is breathable and temperature-regulating, sleeping on a mattress that also controls the climate ensures maximum relaxation so that you wake up feeling refreshed.
 We recommend the Orthocare 6 Mattress from Hypnos.